Anti Sex Trafficking Volunteer Opportunities

 Frontline Response operates a crisis Safe Home for female victims of sex trafficking and commercial sexual exploitation who are over the age of 17.
-Volunteers can serve in the home, leading classes, activities, or even help out with home maintenance.
+Volunteers can serve in the home, leading classes and activities, or even helping out with home maintenance.
 Due to the sensitive nature of this program, training and background checks are required.

 Community Training and Awareness Ambassadors